-In passenger ships carrying more than 36 passengers, two spare charges or two spare breathing apparatus shall be provided per each required selfcontained breathing apparatus.
+In passenger ships carrying more than 36 passengers, two spare charges or two spare breathing apparatus shall be provided per each required self-contained breathing apparatus.

-Passenger ships carrying more than 36 passengers constructed on or after 1 July 2010 shall be fitted with a suitably located means for fully recharging breathing air cylinders, free from contamination.
+Passenger ships carrying more than 36 passengers shall be fitted with a suitably located means for fully recharging breathing air cylinders, free from contamination.

-An onboard means of recharging breathing apparatus cylinders used during drills shall be provided or a suitable number of spare cylinders - at least one set of cylinders for each mandatory breathing apparatus shall be carried on board to replace those used.
-No additional cylinders are required for fire drills for breathing apparatus sets required by Section 7 of this Part, IMSBC Code, IBC Code or IGC Code.
-The means for recharging shall be either: breathing air compressors supplied from the main and emergency switchboard, or independently driven, with a minimum capacity of 60 l/min per required breathing apparatus, not to exceed 420 l/min; or self-contained high-pressure storage systems of suitable pressure to recharge the breathing apparatus used on board, with a capacity of at least 1200 l per required breathing apparatus, not to exceed 50 000 l of free air;
+For fire drills, all ships shall be provided with an onboard means of recharging breathing apparatus cylinders or a suitable number of spare cylinders - at least one set of cylinders for each mandatory breathing apparatus, unless additional spare cylinders are required by the shipboard safety management system (SMS).
+No additional cylinders are required for fire drills for breathing apparatus sets required by Section 7 of this Part, the IMSBC Code, the IBC Code or the IGC Code.
+The means for recharging shall be either:

+breathing air compressors supplied from the main and emergency switchboard, or independently driven, with a minimum capacity of 60 l/min per required breathing apparatus, not to exceed 420 l/min; or self-contained high-pressure storage systems of suitable pressure to recharge the breathing apparatus used on board, with a capacity of at least 1200 I per required breathing apparatus, not to exceed 50 000 I of free air;